AndreGosselink/binderfinder/README.md

 Disclaimer
 ==============================
-As this is a side rpoject, there are no warranties for correctness.
+As this is a side project, there are no warranties for correctness.
 Also there are several hacky passages in the source code.

 Dependencies